 - Average Weight: 2000kg

 We can’t wait to help you discover the beautiful wildlife in our waters around Padstow, and fingers crossed you’re lucky enough to spot one of these gentle giants!
-This run down of basking shark facts just reminds us how lucky we are to be able to introduce you to such awe-inspiring creatures from our Padstow Sealife Safari boats.
+This run down of basking shark facts just reminds us how lucky we are to be able to spot such awe-inspiring creatures from our Padstow Sealife Safari boats.
 Book your boat trip today!